pinax/pinax-theme-bootstrap/README.rst

 The Pinax Bootstrap theme is released under the MIT license.

-This theme includes styles and scripts from the Bootstrap project, which is released under the Apache License, Version 2.0.
+This theme includes styles and scripts from the Bootstrap project, which is (since v3.1.0) released under the MIT license.

 For copies of both licenses, see LICENSE.